Top tips for capturing Instagrammable locations

 These days, It’s not just us bloggers but everyone who is after the secret for capturing Instagrammable locations.
 We all want that perfect feed full of gorgeous travel photos to leave everyone we’ve ever met green with envy.
 But how do you do it?
-How do you curate that feed full of amazing travel photography, how do you edit and how do you get noticed?
-I’ll be honest, I hardly feel qualified to talk about photography, so in this post I’m just going to share what I do and how I manage to curate my own feed.
-I’ve made some huge changes over the last few months and I can see the impact after my likes quadrupled overnight, engagement more than tripled and I’ve even been featured on some huge Instagram accounts.
-I’m no expert by a long shot, but hopefully my tips and tricks can help you create the Insta account you’ve been dreaming of – whether you’re a blogger, or just a gal who wants some fab pics.
+How do you curate that feed full of amazing travel photography?
+How do you edit and how do you get noticed?
+I’ve made some huge changes over the last few months and I can see the impact.
+My likes quadrupled overnight, engagement more than tripled and I’ve even been featured on some huge Instagram accounts.
+I’m no expert by a long shot, but hopefully my tips and tricks can help you create the Insta account you’ve been dreaming of.
+Whether you’re a blogger, or just a gal who wants some fab pics.

 Investing in your equipment